AdobeDocs/release-notes.en/current.md

 #### [!DNL Reports & Analytics] fixes

 * Fixed an issue that caused the line graph in a real-time drill-down report to be blank.
 (AN-181690)
+* Fixed an issue where, in some circumstances, portions of the data feed history were not being displayed in the Admin Console UI.
+(AN-176219)

 ### Important notices for [!DNL Analytics] administrators {#aa-notices}